 Always be on the look out for seat sales from low-cost airlines.
 I, myself, am a fan of seat sales.
 If you get lucky, you can get a roundtrip ticket for ₱3,500 roundtrip for this Indochina trip or even lower.
 Just to let you know, I pre-book my flights way ahead of my schedule.
 What happens is, I will only plan my travel as soon as I snag a good airline ticket deal.
 That way I could plan a more concise itinerary.
 To check the LOWEST promo fares, BOOK HERE.

 Where to stay in each destination?

 Since this is a budget travel guide and given that most of the time you’ll just be staying in your room for a few hours to catch some sleep, I would strongly suggest that you book at backpacker hostels.
 If you are traveling in a group, you may opt to get one of the dorm-type rooms.
 It is very practical and fun at the same time.
 Who knows, nandoon lang pala si “forever” mo sa shared room na yun!
 LMAO!
 On a serious note, you may also consider reasonable hotel options like what we did in Laos.
 Indochina region is relatively cheap.
-There are a lot of cozy and themed hostels around.
-Book at Riversoul Residence in Cambodia if you are looking for a posh place to stay.
-Check the AGODA link in this site to view price rates now!
+Use the search engine below to book discounted rooms.

 Is food expensive?